Horse hoof: Hoof changes in the short term

 Just like the cornified layer of epidermis and of any mammalian nail, the hoof capsule is created only from the epidermis, the outer living layer of the skin.
 From a microscopic point of view, the epidermis is a multi-layered, specialised cornifying epithelium.
 It overlays the dermis, and it is separated from it by a basal lamina.
 It has no blood vessels, and living cells acquire their oxygen and nutrients by fluid exchanges and molecular diffusion from the underlying dermis, flowing into microscopical spaces among individual cells.
 Products of metabolism are cleared by the reverse of this process.
-Epidermis growth takes place by mitotic activity in its deepest layer, into the basal layer, with slow outward migration and maturation of cells.
+Epidermal growth takes place by mitotic activity in its deepest layer, into the basal layer, with slow outward migration and maturation of cells.
 As these cells approach the surface, special proteins accumulate into their cytoplasm, then the cells die and 'dry', into microscopic, tightly-connected individual layers, composed mainly of keratin.
 The resulting 'dead' superficial layer serves a protective function, saving underlying living tissues from injury, from dehydration, and from fungal and bacterial attack.
 The constant thickness of the cornified layer results most commonly from regular superficial exfoliation.
 When a specialised cornified structure has a particular toughness, as in nails and hair, little or no exfoliation occurs, and the cornified structures must slowly migrate away from their original position.

 Thus, the specialised cornified structures of the hoof are the wall, the sole, the frog and the periople.
-The wall does not exfoliate at all; it is constantly growing downward (about 1 cm per month), and self-trims by wearing or chipping by ground contact.
+The wall does not exfoliate at all; it is constantly growing downward (about 1 cm per month), and under normal circumstances self-trims by wearing or chipping by ground contact.
 In wild and feral horses, solar, frog and periople materials grow outwards and exfoliate at the surface by ground contact and wearing.
 In the domesticated horse, movement and typical ground hardness are insufficient to allow self-trimming, so humans have to care for them by trimming the walls and the frog, and scraping off the dead sole.

 Hoof changes over the horse's lifetime

 The front and hind hooves are identical in the foal but differ visibly in the adult horse.
 This is good evidence of the medium-term plasticity of the whole hoof shape, as a result of variation in its use.
 Slow changes in hoof shape occur under any consistent change in the horse's movement pattern and under a wide variety of pathological conditions.
 They can be seen now as a clear example of a complex adaptive system, a frequent feature of living beings and structures.

-Self-adapting capabilities of the hooves show their maximal effectiveness in wild equids (but domesticated horses show this too, to a lesser extent), as shown by the perfect soundness of feral horses, such as Mustangs, in a wide variety of environments.
+Self-adapting capabilities of the hooves show their maximal effectiveness in wild equids (but domesticated horses show this too, to a lesser extent), as shown by the soundness of feral horses, such as Mustangs, in a wide variety of environments.